How to Design a Robust WordPress Website in 2022

 1. Define Your Site’s Purpose and Strategy

-In general, there are three types of WordPress websites:
+Broadly speaking, there exist three distinct categories of WordPress websites:

-• Portfolio websites: These are used to showcase the work of an individual or team.
-They typically include a gallery, project pages, and a contact form.
+2. Portfolio websites: Designed to exhibit the work of an individual or a team, these websites usually feature a gallery, project pages, and a contact form.

-• Blogs: These are used to share articles, news, or opinions.
-They typically include a blogroll, social media integration, and RSS feeds.
+3. Blogs: Utilized for sharing articles, news, or personal viewpoints, blogs typically encompass a blogroll, seamless integration with social media platforms, and RSS feeds.

 2. Choose Your Website Platform

-WordPress is a content management system (CMS) that makes it easy to create and manage a website.
-It’s user-friendly, and many themes and plugins are available to extend its functionality.
+WordPress is a content management system (CMS) that simplifies website creation and management.
+It boasts a user-friendly interface and offers a wide range of themes and plugins to enhance functionality.

-Here’s how you can start designing your website on WordPress:
+Here’s the process to commence designing your website using WordPress:

 Name your website

-You can use tools like Namecheap, GoDaddy, or Hover to find a domain name for your website.
+You can utilize tools like Namecheap, GoDaddy, or Hover to discover an appropriate domain name for your website.

-The next step is to buy a domain and web hosting.
-This will give you a place to store your website’s files.
+The subsequent step involves acquiring a domain and web hosting to provide storage space for your website’s files.

-There are several web hosting providers to choose from, but we recommend using Bluehost.
-They’re one of the largest web hosting companies in the world and offer a free domain when you sign up for web hosting.
+Several web hosting providers are available, but we recommend Bluehost.
+They are one of the largest web hosting companies globally and offer a complimentary domain when you sign up for their hosting services.

-Their plans start at $2.95/month, which is great if you’re just starting out.
+Their plans begin at $2.95 per month, ideal if you are just starting out.

-The next step is to install WordPress.
-This can be done automatically through your web hosting panel or manually.
+Next, you need to install WordPress.
+This can be accomplished automatically through your web hosting panel or manually.

-If you’re using Bluehost, you can log in to your customer profile and find the “My Sites” tab.
-From there, you can provide the domain name for your new site and the username or password you will be using on WordPress.
+If you opt for Bluehost, access your customer profile and locate the “My Sites” tab.
+From there, you can specify the domain name for your new site and the username and password you will use on WordPress.

-Once your wizard completes the installation, your site is ready to be customized.
+Once the installation wizard completes the process, your site will be ready for customization

 Set permalinks on WordPress